easyacres/TestingCenterLocator/readme.md

 README

 # TestingCenterLocator
-Testing center locator is an interactive application where users can find nearby Covid-19 testing centers and receive the latest relevant news articles and CDC updates.
+Testing Center Locator is an interactive application where users can find nearby Covid-19 testing centers and receive the latest relevant news articles and CDC updates.

 ## User Story
 As a health-conscious person